mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### Crash Reporting
 The crash reporting will be implimented in the kernel in a similar way to the existing Usage service.
 This should allow it to be launchable from outside mantiplot.
 ConfigService may need to be modified to allow a skinny version to be launched here that does not launch all the algorithms.

-This service can be exposed to the launcher either through an mantidpython or an executable.
+This service can be exposed to the launcher either through mantidpython or an executable.

 The main things that this service needs to do are:
 * Launch the user interface, via either the python wrapper or mantidplot.